 Won the Rat Race, but still a rat

 Keep memories in vignettes, not videos

 Imagine what you can do with $100 million

 Surviving the terror of the Bardo

 Song Dynasty lyrical poetry

-Premier Yan Shu 晏殊 on the petite joys that make life worthwhile
+Premier Yan Shu 晏殊 on the petite joys of life

 May all your prayers be not answered

 Bring him presents at the start of the year or a business venture